margerolaga/ruby_automation/README.md

 # ruby_automation Mar Gerolaga - QA Developer application

 ## Objective
 The goal is to create a simple automated script that periodically checks the availability of Rate-My-Agent.com and reports any downtime immediately.
-This project will help ensure the website never goes down and demonstrates your skills in software QA, automation, and basic Ruby scripting.

-## Instructions
-1. Write a Ruby script that uses the Selenium web automation framework to periodically visit Rate-My-Agent.com.
-2. Implement a test function to check if the website is up and running correctly.
-You get to decide what the function tests for.
-3. Provide a README.md file with instructions on how to set up and run the script.
-4. Write a cron job line, as part of the installation instructions, to schedule the script to run every 3 minutes.
-5. If the script encounters any issues with the website, such as a 404 error or content mismatch, it must send an email notification to alerts@rate-my-agent.com.
-You get to decide what the email notification says, what subject it has, etc.
-6. The script should also log the status of each check in a text file, including timestamps.
-7. Feel free to include explanations of the code and design choices you've made as comments in the script

-Bonus Tasks:
-1. Instead of a text file, make it an html file
-2. Create a bash script to automate the deployment and scheduling of the Ruby script.

 ## Installation
 Note: A Linux system is considered when making the instructions below.